jotalanusse/jotalanusse/README.md

 Hi there!
 My name is Hernan Lanusse but everyone calls me Jota (if you want to know why you’ll have to hire me).
 I am 19 years old and as you can see, I’m a programmer.
 I am currently studying software engineering but meanwhile I look for all sorts of challenges and opportunities, so if you have an interesting project/job don't hesitate to contact me.

-- 🔭 I’m currently studying software engineering in the University of Buenos Aires.
+- 🔭 I’m currently studying software engineering in the Polytechnic University of Catalonia.
-- 🌱 I’m learning Rust the moment.
+- 🌱 I’m learning Rust and Kubernetes the moment.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/jotalanusse), [Email](mailTo:jotalanusse@gmail.com), or even on Discord @jotalanusse#1337.

 💬 Ask me anything, but specially about: